 Occupational therapists (often known as OTs) help people with multiple sclerosis in a number of ways.
 The main aim of occupational therapy is to help people continue to live life as fully as possible, providing practical support to overcome whatever barriers they may find in their daily activities.
 OTs take a 'whole-person' approach to mental and physical health and well being, and regard 'occupation' as meaning daily self-care, working life and leisure activities.

 Very often Occupational Therapists can visit you in your home or workplace and make simple suggestions for changes in lifestyle, or suggest useful equipment and adaptations.
 Some OTs run clinics or courses on topics like seated yoga or fatigue management, or be part of a larger multidisciplinary team offering related services.

-Occupational therapists may specialise in different areas, such as driving assessments, home adaptations, or access to work.
-OTs can work in hospitals or community-based settings, either as part of the health service or provided by local government.
-In some cases, they may work with nurses and other therapists as part of multidisciplinary teams.
+Occupational therapists may specialise in different areas, such as children's health, mental health, driving assessments, home adaptations, or access to work.
+OTs can also work in hospitals or community-based settings, such as rehabilitation units or MS Therapy Centres.

-Occupational Therapist is a protected title.
-Anyone using this must be on the register held by the Health Professions Council.
+Occupational Therapist is a protected title, and to become an OT takes degree-level training and education.
+Anyone using this title must be on the register held by the Health Professions Council.
 You can check whether your OT is registered using the search facility on the Health Professions Council's website.

 This page will be reviewed within three years